How do I become a candidate for admission to the InterArts Program?

 If I both major in an arts field and participate in the InterArts Program, will my schedule be too concentrated in the arts?

 No. While the InterArts Program requires you to take several courses in the arts, the two arts practice courses are typically required or recommended for the various arts majors.
 Thus, the total number of additional courses you take in the arts is, for most students, not increased.
-Furthermore, we believe the InterArts seminars provide a better understanding of the way in which art is connected to other fields of knowledge.
+Furthermore, we believe the InterArts first-year seminar and the Arts Colloquium provide a better understanding of the way in which art is connected to other fields of knowledge.
 As such, they will enrich your academic experiences in all of the disciplines—the humanities and sciences, as well as the arts.

 Will participation in the InterArts Program limit my choice of major?